Can Long-Term Care Policies Exclude Pre-Existing Conditions?

 Importantly, being denied coverage by one insurer does not mean you can’t get long-term care insurance.
 Some providers offer long-term care insurance with pre-existing conditions, although these policies might have higher premiums or specific limitations.

 Despite the potential challenges, it’s essential to remember that a denial from one insurer doesn’t necessarily close the door to securing long-term care insurance.
-Other options, including insurers specializing in high-risk cases or policies designed specifically for individuals with pre-existing conditions, may be available.
-Therefore, when seeking long-term care insurance coverage, diligent research, consultation with insurance experts, and perseverance are essential.
+Other options may be available, including insurers specializing in high-risk cases or policies designed specifically for individuals with pre-existing conditions.
+Therefore, diligent research, consultation with insurance experts, and perseverance are essential when seeking long-term care insurance coverage.

 Get help from a licensed financial professional.
 This service is free of charge.